-The role of parents in improving children's life chances is emphasised in the five outcomes introduced in 'Every Child Matters'.
+The role of parents and families in improving children's life chances is emphasised in the five outcomes introduced in 'Every Child Matters'.
 Parents, and families, who do the following, in a consistent, loving and affirming way, are likely to be providing good parenting:

 - promote healthy choices,

-- provide safe homes and stability.
+- provide safe homes and stability,

 - support learning,

-- promote positive behaviour.
+- promote positive behaviour,

-- provide support to their children to be economically active.
+- are economically active.